FIMH-E® is currently in the pilot phase and will open to the public in 2022

 There is no limit on how long ago the training was attended to be counted toward requirements.
 Some candidates may have been in the field for many years and are encouraged to include all the trainings that have shaped their practice in infant-family work.
 However, it is not necessary to submit a comprehensive list of every training ever attended.
 The list should reflect a balance of breadth and depth across the competencies and the promotion of infant mental health.

-Are only FAIMH sponsored trainings eligible for Endorsement®?
+Are only trainings offered by the FAIMH Training Academy eligible for Endorsement®?

-The training does not need to be sponsored by FAIMH to be eligible to count toward your minimum for Endorsement®.
-In fact, many trainings that you attend for professional licensing or agency requirements may also qualify for Endorsement® (for example an ethics training for social workers, Early On training about family-centered planning, or doula training, to name only a few).
+The training does not need to be offered by FAIMH Training Academy to be eligible to count toward your minimum for Endorsement®.
+In fact, many trainings that you attend for professional licensing or agency requirements may also qualify for Endorsement® (for example an ethics training for social workers, or doula training).
 A specialized training that is eligible for Endorsement® should meet the following criteria:

 - Is culturally sensitive, relationship-focused and promotes infant mental health